ava-labs/subnet-evm/docs/releasing/README.md

 ## Procedure

-In this document, we create a release `v0.7.3-rc.0` and the releaser Github username is `myusername`.
+In this document, we create a release `v0.7.3-rc.0`.
 We therefore assign these environment variables to simplify copying instructions:

 ```bash
 export VERSION=v0.7.3-rc.0